 10. Connect With Others

 When people feel like a failure, all too often they isolate themselves, closing themselves up instead of opening up to others, but this is a fast way to damage your mental health.

 Seeking social support is one of the best choices you can make when you feel like a failure.
 Getting another person’s perspective will help you stop the tunnel vision that distorts your self-view.

 Asking for help and having the courage to open yourself up instead of closing yourself down will pave the way not only for avoiding loneliness, but it will also deepen your connections with others.

-These 10 tips to overcome feeling like a failure will serve as a springboard for a resilient and full life.
+These 10 tips to stop feeling like a failure will serve as a springboard for a resilient and full life.
 Instead of focusing on the failure that comes with falling short, be proud that you dared to pursue your dreams with courage and enthusiasm.